-Local GP intervention a positive step for women living in fear of their partnerApril 18th, 2013 in Health /
+Local GP intervention a positive step for women living in fear of their partnerApril 18, 2013 in Medicine & Health / Health

 A world first trial has found intervention by general practitioners (GPs) in cases of domestic violence made impacts on women's symptoms of depression but not their quality of life.